-Physical Characteristics: Short and stout with a double coat and longer fur on the face, legs, and lower body
+Physical Characteristics: Short and stout; double coat; longer fur on the face, legs, and lower body

 02 of 14

-Tracing the Border Collie’s Scottish roots is a bit like tracing the history of Scotland itself.
-The breed was born from a long line of other breeds that were popular amongst various groups that invaded Great Britain at one time or another, including the Romans and the Vikings.
-Cross-breeding between these various dogs on Scottish shores eventually led to the Border Collie, a breed that immediately proved formidable when it came to herding in the rocky Highlands.
-Border Collies are still used extensively for herding purposes today, though they also make fantastic family dogs, proving as energetic and playful as they are intelligent.
+Tracing the border collie’s Scottish roots is a bit like tracing the history of Scotland itself.
+The breed developed from a long line of other dogs popular among various groups that invaded Great Britain at one time or another, including the Romans and Vikings.
+Crossbreeding between these various dogs on Scottish shores eventually led to the border collie, a breed that proved formidable herding in the rocky Highlands.
+Border collies retain that athleticism and herding ability today.

 Height: 18 to 22 inches